mv96/detecting_liberalism/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome please contact the authors and make a pull request upon approval.

 ## License